Putin says Ukraine's future in doubt as cease-fires collapse

 Ukraine's military is vastly outmatched by Russia's, but its professional and volunteer forces have fought back with fierce tenacity since the invasion.
 Even in cities that have fallen to the Russians, there were signs of resistance.

 A vast Russian armored column threatening Ukraine’s capital remained stalled outside Kyiv.
-Ukrainian presidential adviser Oleksiy Arestovich said Saturday afternoon that the military situation was more quiet overall on Saturday and that Russian forces hadn't “taken active actions since the morning.”
+Ukrainian presidential adviser Oleksiy Arestovich said Saturday afternoon that the military situation was quieter overall on Saturday and that Russian forces hadn't “taken active actions since the morning.”

 While the shelling in Mariupol showed Russia’s determination to cut Ukraine off from access to the Black Sea and the Sea of Azov, further damaging the country’s economy, it was Putin who was most on the offensive with his comments warning that a no fly zone would be considered a hostile act.